-We know how busy you are, so we’ve highlighted the key elements from the JCQ guidance on the determination of grades for summer 2021.
+We know how busy you are, so we’ve highlighted the key elements from the JCQ guidance on the results and appeals for summer 2021.
 This summary will be of help as a quick reference point for your centre policy.

 To support you and your teachers for summer 2021 we have created a series of videos that provide an overview of the JCQ guidance.